icemduru/icemduru/README.md

 ### 🔭 About Me (Scientist Me)
 - I am a postdoctoral research scientist at University of Helsinki.

 - My expertise is cracking the code of tiny life forms.
 (Genomic and transciptomic data analysis of bacteria and viruses).
-However,  I have also handled data from human, seal, and butterfly.
+However,  I have also worked with data from human, seal, and butterfly.

-- Currently, I am involved in several projects, with a primary focus on **population genomics for silver birch tree breeding**.
+- Currently, I am involved in several projects with a primary focus on **population genomics for silver birch tree breeding**.
 We aim to create genomic prediction models for silver birch tree breeding.
 The model will help to improve breeding efficiency of silver birch trees.

 - I love creating interactive web browser-based visualizations for my scientific data.
 For example;
   - [Web genome viewer of Listeria](https://icemduru.github.io/listeria_ro15_transcript/)